 Elsewhere, the design and manufacturing of this one really helps it to stand out from the crowd.

-Built with lift brackets, spring bars and head, all of the individual components come together effortlessly to create a smooth, quiet drive with zero trailer sway.
+Built with lift bracket functionality, spring bars (spring arm) and head, all of the individual components come together effortlessly to create a smooth, quiet drive with zero trailer sway.

 Though the Center Line TS is mostly easy to install, you may find that, if you do happen to get stuck, you run into one of the biggest drawbacks of the Husky brand.